CAFFEINE AND GUARANA

 - Caffeine is not banned outright by the NCAA, rather it must be limited.
 To test positive for caffeine in the NCAA there must be more than 15 micrograms per milliliter (ug/ml, parts per million) found in a urine sample. [i]

-- It takes 500 mg of caffeine to reach the 15 ug/ml caffeine limit according to the U.S. Olympic Committee, Sports Cardiovascular and Wellness Nutrition (SCAN), Collegiate and Professional Sports Dietitians Association (CPSDA) and NCAA Sport Science Institute. [ii] [iii] Metabolism can vary and less may be a concern for some people.
+- It takes 500 mg of caffeine to reach the 15 ug/ml NCAA caffeine limit according to the U.S. Olympic Committee, Sports Cardiovascular and Wellness Nutrition (SCAN), College and Professional Sports Dietitians Association (CPSDA) and NCAA Sport Science Institute. [ii] [iii] Metabolism can vary and less may be a concern for some people.

 - A statistical study in 2019 looked at caffeine levels in 7,844 urine samples from elite athletes and showed less than 0.87% violated the old World Anti-Doping Agency (WADA) threshold of 12 ug/ml. [iv] If this carries over to the NCAA where caffeine is banned at a higher limit of 15 ug/ml the positive rate may be even lower.

 - A 2021 International Society of Sports Nutrition (ISSN) position stand on caffeine and exercise performance noted, “10 mg/kg body mass orally ingested over several hours,” is needed to break the 12 ug/ml caffeine limit in Olympic drug testing. [v] At 4.55 mg/lb this corresponds to 500-1,365 mg for athletes in the 110-300 pound range.

 - The CPSDA, SCAN, NCAA Sport Science Institute, and ISSN agree that 3-6 mg/kg body mass of caffeine can improve exercise performance while 6-9 mg/kg can lead to “overstimulation” and other negative side-effects.